 The office closely coordinates with other Federal agencies, including the U.S. Department of Transportation, state and local governments, industry partners, and other key stakeholders to serve current and future PEV drivers across America:

-Community and fleet readiness activities connect local governments and private fleets with our nearly 100 Clean Cities coalitions around the country.
+- Community and fleet readiness activities connect local governments and private fleets with our more than 75 Clean Cities coalitions around the country.

 VTO partners with a number of organizations and companies to train the American workforce to develop, build, repair, and respond to incidents with these vehicles.
 VTO has sponsored student competitions in advanced vehicles for more than 25 years, with the latest focusing on transforming a conventional Chevrolet Camaro into a PEV without compromising performance, safety, or consumer acceptability.